 The fundamental mission of UNICEF is to promote the rights of every child, everywhere, in everything the organization does - in programmes, in advocacy and in operations.
 The equity strategy, emphasizing the most disadvantaged and excluded children and families, translates this commitment to children's rights into action.
 For UNICEF, equity means that all children have an opportunity to survive, develop and reach their full potential, without discrimination, bias or favoritism.
 To the degree that any child has an unequal chance in life - in its social, political, economic, civic and cultural dimensions - her or his rights are violated.
-There is growing evidence that investing in the health, education and protection of a society's most disadvantaged citizens - addressing inequity - not only will give all children the opportunity to fulfill their potential but also will lead to sustained growth and stability of countries.
+There is growing evidence that investing in the health, nutrition, education and protection of a society's most disadvantaged citizens - addressing inequity - not only will give all children the opportunity to fulfill their potential but also will lead to sustained growth and stability of countries.
 This is why the focus on equity is so vital.
 It accelerates progress towards realizing the human rights of all children, which is the universal mandate of UNICEF, as outlined by the Convention on the Rights of the Child, while also supporting the equitable development of nations.

-Job organizational context: The Health Officer GJP is to be used in a Country Office (CO) where the Health Programme is a component of the Country Programme (or UNDAF).
+Job organizational context:

+The Nutrition Officer GJP is to be used in a Country Office (CO) where the Nutrition Programme is a component of the Country Programme (or UNDAF).
+The Nutrition Officer reports to the Chief of Nutrition or Nutrition Specialist /Manager who is at Level 5/4/3.

-Purpose for the job: The Health Officer reports to the Health/CSD/Nutrition Specialist/Manager or Chief for supervision.
-The Health Officer Officer is responsible for the overall coordination of the primary health care programme for the health section.
-The officer provides professional technical, operational and administrative assistance to the programme for the Health Programme within the Country Programme.
-The officer supports with the development, planning, managing, monitoring, evaluation and reporting for the primary health care programme in coordination with the field office and government counterparts.
-From development planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, and evaluating and reporting of results.
+Purpose for the job:

+The Nutrition Officer provides professional technical, operational and administrative assistance throughout the programming process for the nutrition programmes/projects within the Country Programme, from development planning to delivery of results.
+In doing so, the incumbent implements a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, evaluation, and reporting of results.